MarkoSchuetz/plover-TCIM/Theory Introduction_EN.md

 | ㄥ            | ㄜㆭ                    | `EG`     |

-* "compound sound segments": refers to the way of expressing compound sounds and finals with elemental finals
+* "compound sound segments": refers to the way of expressing compound sounds and rhymes with elemental rhymes

-### Compound finals
+### Compound rhymes

-The so-called compound finals refer to the finals composed of two  finals.
+The so-called compound rhyme refer to the rhymes composed of two rhymes.
 Generally speaking, they can be combined by the above codes.

 However, there are still some encoding conflicts in this system, which requires humans to memorize the following rules: